I’m interested in topics at the intersection of philosophy and psychology.

 Book Chapters

 The Priority of Passive Reasoning.
-In Scott Stapleford and Verena Wagner (eds.), Hume and Contemporary Epistemology (Routledge, forthcoming).
+In Hume and Contemporary Epistemology, ed.
+Scott Stapleford and Verena Wagner, 75–99.
+(Routledge, 2025).

 Hume on Space and Time: A Limited Defense.
 In The Humean Mind, ed.
 Angela Coventry and Alexander Sager, 83–95 (Routledge, 2019).